saurav-codes/Saurav-Coffee-wala/README.md

 # Saurav-Coffee-wala
-This is a Coffee shop Website built with HTML, CSS &amp; JS
+This is a Coffee shop Website built with HTML & CSS Only

 * This Website is Hosted at https://sauravsharmaz.github.io/Saurav-Coffee-wala/